-Payment is a critical part of all Ecommerce solutions, and as such understanding the payment process is important - here's a short description:
+Payment is a critical part of all Ecommerce solutions, and understanding the payment process is therefore important - here's a short description:

 To create a payment method: